MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 # Extend it with custom log providers

 There is built-in support for quite some popular logging frameworks.
-These are included:
+These ones are included:

 - EntLib
 - Log4Net